 Push-On Angle Stop

-A push-on angle stop slides over copper, CPVC and PEX pipe.
-This type of valve does not require any special tools for installation.
+A push-on angle stop slides over copper, CPVC, and PEX pipe.
+This type of valve, often called a Gatorbite or Sharkbite, does not require any special tools for installation.
 A push-on angle valve has stainless steel locking teeth and a rubber O-ring.
 The O-ring keeps the intake port watertight.
 The stainless steel locking teeth prevent the valve from sliding off the pipe.
 To create a leak-free joint, the pipe must be round and debris free.